sposetti/TestDocs/apache-hive-hcatalog.md

     chown -R $HIVE_USER:$HADOOP_GROUP $HIVE_LOG_DIR;
     chmod 755 -R $HIVE_LOG_DIR;

-#### Deploy the Configurations
+### Deploy the Configurations

 Download the Hive configuration files from xxxx and change following parameters per your environment.
-Look for all TODO’s in these files and change them to suit the environment
+Look for all TODO’s in these files and change them to suit the environment.

-hive-site.xml
+#### hive-site.xml

 | Parameter         | Example        |
 |-------------------|----------------|